AninditaBasu/indica/README.md

 ## Resources

-Client libraries are in the folders with the `_SDKs` suffix.
-These SDKs are generated automatically through Swagger and do not work on their own; you need to create an application that will use the SDK to make API calls.
-To get started, see the `README.md` file in the SDK.
-If an SDK in the language of your choice is not included here, you can use the `.yaml` files in `_SDKs` folders to generate one through https://editor.swagger.io.
+Use the `.yaml` files in the `_SDKs` folders to generate a client library in a language of your choice.
+SDKs in several languages can be generated at https://editor.swagger.io with these `.yaml` files.
+Remember, though, that the SDK wouldn't work on its own; you need to create an application that will use the SDK to make API calls.

 If something doesn't work or is broken, it might be that I didn't update it.
 The latest documentation is at [Indica](https://aninditabasu.github.io/indica/); head over there and RTFM?